-7. OUTCOMES OF CONSULTATION AND CONFLICTS OF INTERESTS DECLARED
+6. OUTCOMES OF CONSULTATION AND CONFLICTS OF INTERESTS DECLARED

-7.1.
+6.1.
 Consultation not required.
 No known conflicts of interest.

-8. RECOMMENDATIONS
+7. RECOMMENDATIONS

-- 8.1.
-That council approve - a) The Treasury Management Investment and Borrowing Strategy for 2016/17 - b) The prudential indicators for 2016/19 at Appendix D - c) The revised policy on the Minimum Revenue Provision - d) The consideration of debt rescheduling - e) The list of approved financial institutions at Appendix C; and delegates to the Director of Policy and Resources the authority to make changes to the list as necessary, within the guidelines set by the Treasury Strategy.
-Any changes to be reported back to Council, Cabinet and Audit Committee as part of the regular reporting process. - f) And endorse the proposal to review whether benefit would result from procuring the services of paid advisers.
+- 7.1.
+That council approve - a) The Treasury Management Investment and Borrowing Strategy for 2017/18 - b) The prudential indicators for 2017/20 at Appendix C - c) The revised policy on the Minimum Revenue Provision to apply from 2016/17 - d) The list of approved financial institutions at Appendix B; and delegates to the Chief Financial Officer the authority to make changes to the list as necessary, within the guidelines set by the Treasury Strategy.
+Any changes to be reported back to Council, Cabinet and Audit Committee as part of the regular reporting process. - e) That consideration is given to the procurement of Treasury Advisers to review the council's Treasury Strategy and Treasury Management Practices.